 For vehicles to obtain a certificate of conformity, the initial step is obtaining type approval.
+Ministry of Industry and Technology has authorised Turkish Standards Institute to supervise the homologation process and grant type approval certificates.
 There are three regulations pertaining to the conditions for type approval based on vehicle categories: the Regulation on Type Approval of Motor Vehicles and Their Trailers (2007/46/AT), the Regulation on Type Approvals and Inspections of Agricultural and Forestry Vehicles (AB/167/2013), and the Regulation on Type Approvals and Inspections of Two- or Three-Wheel Motor Vehicles and Four-Wheel Motorcycles (AB/168/2013).
 All three are drafted in accordance with applicable European Union Directives and Regulations of the United Nations Economic Commission for Europe.
 There are no specific or additional provisions regarding the manufacture of automobile parts.
 All three regulations on type approvals are applicable to automobile parts as well.